 (A) Display or cause or permit to be displayed any license that is fictitious, revoked, suspended, or fraudulently altered;

-(B) Fail or refuse to surrender to the department any license that has been suspended or revoked.
+(B) Fail or refuse to surrender to DEQ any license that has been suspended or revoked.

 (C) Give false or fictitious information or knowingly conceal a material fact or otherwise commit a fraud in any license application or any other activities associated with the license.